 Top quality machines such as Brinsea are all factory tested before being shipped, where as 99% of Chinese made budget incubators will not be tested.
-We understand not everyone’s budget reaches the likes of top quality machines, but there are other options available for quality entry level machines such as “Egg Tech” range of incubators from Italy ranging from as little as $295.00 for digital automatic turning & Black Chick cabinate machines - Even top quality Brinsea offer great little starter units from as little as $189.00 & $369 for fully automatic digital with auto turn.
-Please see here for details on our range of top quality incubators
+We understand not everyone’s budget reaches the likes of top quality machines, but there are other options available for quality entry level machines such as Covina’s “Egg Tech” range of incubators from Italy ranging from as little as $295.00 for digital automatic turning.
+(See here for details) Even top quality Brinsea offer great little starter units from as little as $189.00 & $369 for fully automatic digital with auto turn.

-When investing in a new machine – please be sure to test it well and truly before buying eggs in, even better – try your first hatch with some eggs from Farmer Joe down the road, Nothing wrong with a few good old cross breeds who are running around with some random old rooster, at least the eggs won’t cost you anything or at worst $6.00 for the dozen.
+When investing in a new machine – as said, please be sure to test it well and truly before buying eggs in, even better – try your first hatch with some eggs from Farmer Joe down the road , Nothing wrong with a few good ol cross breeds who are running around with some random old rooster, at least the eggs won’t cost you anything or at worst $5.00 for the dozen.
 So a cheap test run for you and good practice to get started.

 Cleanliness is crucial – Your incubator needs to be cleaned with a suitable disinfectant between every hatch.
-We stock a very simple to use and pleasant smelling disinfectant concentrate which is designed specifically for vet use. so great for egg and incubation cleaning, its not harsh on the eggs, kills all major harmful bacteria and will not damage the plastic or materials incubators are made of.
+Brinsea has a very simple to use and pleasant smelling disinfectant concentrate available which is designed specifically for egg and incubation use.
 Or for the more serious breeders, we also have Incusan available in larger 5L containers.
 Be sure whatever you use isn’t going to damage the plastic or metal components of your machine.
 Run your machine empty to dry it out for several hours after cleaning is also a good practice (And a must do at the end of breeding season).

 Eggs also need to be clean, but not necessarily washed.
-Try not to wash eggs if they are dirty, obviously we don’t have a choice sometimes, so if you need to wash – use a purpose made product such as Incusan or SteriGene disinfectant.
-Soaking eggs in a room temp water solution (Eggs should also be at room temp, or slightly cooler for storage) for approx 15 to 30 seconds will loosen organic matter, making it easy to remove – take care not to wipe eggs, just dab them with a soft sponge – Wiping can remove the eggs natural protective bloom.
+Try not to wash eggs if they are dirty, obviously we don’t have a choice sometimes, so if you need to wash – use a purpose made product such as Incusan or Brinsea’s own incubation disinfectant.
+Soaking eggs in a coolish water solution (Water should be no more than room temperature) for approx 15 to 30 seconds will loosen organic matter, making it easy to remove – take care not to wipe eggs, just dab them with a soft sponge – Wiping can remove the eggs natural protective bloom.
 Another way to remove dried on matter is to use very fine sandpaper, gently rubbing the dirt off, but taking care not to scratch the surface of the egg.

 Feeding a correct breeder feed is essential.
 Most common feeds are aimed at hens producing eggs in large quantities, so the feed isn’t actually designed directly for hatching eggs or the health of the emerging chicks.
-We are lucky in here in Canterbury with a vast range of feed manufacturers – our personal favourite is Weston Milling (Now also available from our North Island Store), who makes a very good layer pellet (Peak Layer) which we use all year round for our layer stock.
+We are lucky in here in Canterbury with a vast range of feed manufacturers – our personal favourite is Weston Milling, who makes a very good layer pellet which we use all year round for our layer stock.
 This is great for plenty of eggs, but when wanting to hatch our eggs, is still not quite enough.

 Poor nutrition is one of the most common causes of poor hatch rates.
 Your feeding programme for your breeding stock is essential for strong and healthy chicks - A majority of breeders will lock-up their birds for breeding season in smaller pens, so unfortunately they are not wandering around eating grass, grubs etc etc.

-The egg itself is composed of many nutrients that come from the parent, so to ensure a healthy hatched chick; the parent(s) need plenty of nutrients and at least two weeks prior to using there fertile eggs - The most important vitamins and minerals are as follows:-
+The egg itself is composed of many nutrients that come from the parent, so to ensure a healthy hatched chick; the parent(s) needs plenty of nutrients and at least two weeks prior to using her fertile eggs - The most important vitamins and minerals are as follows:-

 • Vitamin A – Sources of this vitamin are in green feeds, yellow vegetables, maize and synthetic compounds.
 The vitamin can be easily destroyed by light and heat.
 A lack of this vitamin is a common cause of poor hatchability, weak chicks and poor disease resistance.